-Korean longline vessels for the SBT are all deep freezers with a range from 200 to 500 gross tonnage.
-The annual numbers of vessel were fluctuated from 8 in 1996 to 19 in 1998, 2008 and 2009.
-Since 2010, 7 or 10 vessels have operated in active for fishing SBT so as to be equivalent to the national quota, and 10 vessels operated to fish for SBT in 2015 (Table 1 and Fig. 1).
+Korean longline vessels for SBT are all deep freezers with a range from 200 to 500 gross tonnage.
+The annual number of vessels was fluctuated from 8 in 1996 to 19 in 1998, 2008 and 2009.
+Since 2010, 7 or 10 vessels have operated in active fishing for SBT so as to be equivalent to the national quota, and 11 vessels operated to fish for SBT in 2015 (Table 1 and Fig. 1).

-The geographical distribution of nominal CPUE (no. of fishes/1,000hooks) showed two fishing grounds, of which one was located in the western Indian Ocean off South Africa with an occasional expansion to the eastern Atlantic Ocean and the other was in the eastern Indian Ocean off the Western Australia (Fig. 4).
+The geographical distribution of nominal CPUE (no. of fishes/1,000 hooks) showed two fishing grounds, of which one was located in the western Indian Ocean off South Africa with an occasional expansion to the eastern Atlantic Ocean, and the other was in the eastern Indian Ocean off the Western Australia (Fig. 4).
 The CPUE was generally higher in the western Indian Ocean (area 9) than in the eastern Indian Ocean (area 8).
 Fishing occurred from April to July/August in the western Indian Ocean and from July/August to December in the eastern Indian Ocean.
 The distributions of fishing ground have rarely changed throughout the history, except in 2005 when some catches were taken in the central and southern Indian Ocean.
-For 2014/15 fishing year, fishing vessels moved westward than previous years and operated in the Atlantic Ocean of the area between 20°W-15°E, then in the eastern Indian Ocean off the Western Australia.
-The CPUE in 2014 was also higher in area 9.
-The distributions of fishing ground and CPUE were similar to those of 2014, but they were concentrated at the Atlantic Ocean of the area between 10°W-5°E.
+Since 2014 fishing vessels have moved westward than previous years and mainly operated in the western Indian Ocean and in the eastern Atlantic Ocean between 20°W-35°E. For that reason, recently the SBT fishing grounds by Korean longline vessels were reduced in the eastern Indian Ocean.

-6. Development and implementation of scientific observer programs biological knowledge and sampling for target, non-target species and ecologically related species (ERS), including interaction information and tagging project.
+6. Development and implementation of scientific observer programs developing the observer programs.
+Observer training programs include basic safety for seafaring, necessary handling of navigation devices, fishing operational data collection, and biological knowledge and sampling for target, non-target species and ecologically related species (ERS), including interaction information and tagging project.
 In the end of the training they have to pass two tests.
-First is for technical term of fisheries and biology, and the other is for species identification.
-The person who scores 70% overall from the two tests and complete 100% attendance of the training course can be qualified as a scientific observer.
+One is for technical term of fisheries and biology, and the other is for species identification.
+The person who scores 70% overall from the two tests and completes 100% attendance of the training course can be qualified as a scientific observer.
 At present, Korea has 31 persons being able to be deployed onboard as an active scientific observer.